valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-1_August-26-2025/Readme.md

 Please use either `cat` or `vi` to look at this input file.

+Note: the `%chk=Tyrosine_b3lyp_cc-pvdz_opt.chk` line in the input file is to specify the name of so-called checkpoint file (`.chk`) that Gaussian will also output from the calculation.
+This is a binary (i.e., non-text file) with some additional information that one can look at using GaussView.
+We often needed to use this file to extract some further information from the calculation, like molecular orbitals. **You should always make the filename of the checkpoint file is the same as the input file.**.

 You should then submit the file using the `g16` wrapper using the following command

 ```